 Pinky loves lazy summers at her parents' Cape Cod lake house, but after listening to them harangue her about the poor decisions she's made such as previous boyfriends, she hatches a plan for Samir to pose as her perfect boyfriend for the summer and Samir agrees.
 As they bicker their way through lighthouses and butterfly habitats, sparks fly, and they both realize this will be a summer they'll never forget.

-The Black Kids by Christina Hammonds Reed is a Young Adult novel based in 1992 in Los Angeles when the Rodney King riots happened.
+by Christina Hammonds Reed is a Young Adult novel based in 1992 in Los Angeles when the Rodney King riots happened.
 The main character, Ashley Bennet, from a wealthy family is one of the few black kids in her senior high school year, whose parents provided her with everything and shielded her from a life of knowing what it means to be black in America.
+Ashley was not aware of what most black kids in the USA were going through until the riots happened, when she realizes the racism based on skin colour even amongst her lifelong white friends.
+Ashley's sister actively participates in the riots, which her parents fear for.
+As the novel progress, we see Ashley finding her voice and standing up for herself.

 This book educates people about the injustices people of colour have faced and continue to face because of skin colour.
 We recommend this book, as it explores topics of privilege, racism, identity and shows that nothing has changed over the past years as people are still treated badly based on something irrelevant as the colour of their skin.
 If God made us in different shades that is something of beauty, not something humans have any place to judge and choose.